 Therefore, the first question for the Instagram audit at this step is: Does the account has a clear visual style and tone of communication?
 Do they match the brand’s communications in other channels?

 Look at the bio profile picture and pinned Stories, and answer the question:

 - Is it clear what the brand offers / how the blogger is different from others?

 - Does the style of text and pictures match the tone of the brand/blogger?

 The main part of Instagram audit and the account in general is the content.
 It is the reason why users subscribe to your page, why they engage with posts or not, remember your company and loyally react to your ads.

 Your audience needs to realize what you are and what you offer after having viewed several posts of the account, without reading them all.
+While you are carrying out your Instagram audit, it is worthwhile to view some posts again.
 So before analyzing all the posts, assess the first impression of the profile: 9 latest posts.

 Analyzing Photo and Video Content on Instagram